matteoguarrera/planning/README.md

 This repository contains the code for our project on diffusion models for drone motion planning.

 ## Usage
-- [ ] Do we need to setup the environment?
-- [ ] Do we install requirements?

 ### Execution steps
 **1. Download the database**